ofershap/screen-share-crm/README.md

 ### Environment Variables

-Create a `.dev.vars` file in the Cloudflare directory:
+Create the var in your Cloudflare directory:

 ```env
 OPENAI_API_KEY=your_api_key_here